TwilightZebby/MooBot/README.md

 | inviteCode     | String        | A valid Invite Code or Vanity Invite Code      | ✔️      |

 #### `/info server`
 *Displays basic information about the Server this command was used in.
-This will show more Server information than `/info invite` does*
+When compared to using `/info invite` on a Invite pointing to the current Server, this Command (`/info server`) provides slightly more information (such as Boost Count, NSFW status, etc)*

 #### `/info bot`
 *Displays basic information about MooBot itself*